 Severe neck pain

 Maybe you do it thinking it would reduce your neck pain.
-However, cracking your own neck may bring the opposite effect.
+However, cracking your own neck may cause severe pain.
 Doing it very often can reduce the range of motion of your neck over time.
 Also, it can damage your cartilage due to excessive stress and neck movement.
 The result can be the degeneration of your bones and arthritic disorders.

 Repeated cracking of your neck can overstretch your ligaments and stress your neck joints.
 As a result, the ligaments become unstable and the onset of bone bridging may happen.
 In short, the bone begins to produce calcium to stabilize the neck.
 This causes osteoarthritis.

 A recent news story reported about a man who cracked his neck and suffered from a stroke.
-Although rare, stroke caused by neck cracking can happen.
+Although rare, cracking your neck can give you a stroke.
 It occurs due to the damage of the blood vessels in the cervical spine.
 The arteries can break and result in a high risk of bleeding, and in turn, the buildup of blood clots.

 The blood clot can block the blood reaching the brain, leading to a stroke.
 If you often crack your neck and experience any of these symptoms, you get the help of a doctor immediately: